 The Virginia Consumer Protection Act (“CPA”) seeks to provide a remedy to unfair and unethical standards of business interactions between suppliers and the consuming public.
 Va.
 Code Ann. § 59.1-197.

 The CPA specifically prohibits sellers from “[m]isrepresenting that goods or services have certain quantities, characteristics, ingredients, uses, or benefits.”
 Va.
 Code Ann. § 59.1-200(A)(5).
-As alleged herein, each Manufacturer Defendant violated the CPA by representing that opioids have uses or benefits in treating chronic that they do not have, and by representing that opioids do not have the characteristic of being dangerously addictive.
+As alleged herein, each Manufacturer Defendant violated the CPA by representing that opioids have uses or benefits in treating chronic pain that they do not have, and by representing that opioids do not have the characteristic of being dangerously addictive.

 Defendants engaged in the above-described acts intentionally and with knowledge that harm might result, and thus willfully violated the CPA under Va.
 Code Ann. § 59.1-204.